Skip to Main Content

 Books

 Books written in the late 19th century and early 20th century about Black life in Philadelphia are primary resources -- written at the time of study.
-Use Franklin advanced search filters to locate works written within a certain time period (e.g. 1880-1910).
+Use the catalog's advanced search filters to locate works written within a certain time period (e.g. 1880-1910).
 Explore relevant subject headings, such as "African Americans--Philadelphia (Pa.)".

 Example subject heading keyword search for "African Americans" AND Philadelphia, limited to dates 1850-1910.